Liesbeth List: 1969–90: expanded career

 In 1969, List was awarded a press prize at a television festival in Montreux.
 The prize was awarded to her for her contribution in a television series.
 Because of this foreign acclaim, List focused more on international success.
 She started recording more cover versions of well-known artists, such as Gilbert Bécaud.
 List's success continued with the release of more LPs and a continued acting career in television, film, and stage.
-In 1972 she recorded and album with the American singer, songwriter Rod McKuen: 'Two against the morning'.
+In 1972 she recorded an album with the American singer, songwriter Rod McKuen: 'Two against the morning'.
 In 1973 she recorded the album 'Meet lovely Liesbeth List' in England.
 Her album: 'Liesbeth List sings Jacques Brel' was released in 1972 in the USA.
 In 1976 she recorded an album with songs of Charles Aznavour 'Charles Aznavour presents: Liesbeth List'.
 She sang with him the duet: 'Don't say a word.'

 List took a short break when she became pregnant with her first child; she and husband Robert Braaksma had a daughter, Elisah, in 1983, when List was 41.
 List ceased her activities for six years to care for her child.
 In 1988, List made her return to the public eye, starring in a theatre programme titled "List NU".
 In 1990, she started on a similar show, but it gained neither critical nor commercial success, therefore List accepted that her career had ended.